93-107 Shaftesbury Avenue,

 The Columbia Cinema was sunk into the basement of a large office block and had 734 seats, and a huge curved screen for 70mm and Todd-AO presentations.
 The auditorium seating was on a single floor and there were (strangely) supporting pillars – although these were down the sides of the auditorium and did not interfere with sightlines.
 There were two sets of curtains in front of the screen.
 At ground level and basement level there are very generous sized foyers.

-Classic Cinemas chain took over the lease in 1982 but failed to make a go of the newly renamed Classic Cinema and it became the Premiere Cinema with an art-house policy.
-This was also short lived and eventually it was operated by Curzon who again renamed it Curzon Shaftesbury Avenue and made a big success of the cinema.
+Classic Cinemas chain took over the lease and after some improvements and the installation of Dolby stereo it reopened as the Classic Cinema on 19th August 1982 with “The Last American Virgin”.
+Classic/Cannon could not make the cinema pay, and it became the Premiere Cinema with an art-house policy.
+This was also short lived and eventually it was operated by Curzon who again renamed it Curzon West End and they made a big success of the cinema.

-Eventually in 1998 it was deemed too large and sub-division into a three screen complex took place.
-This was expensively done, to the plans of architectural firm Panter Hudspith Architects and the resulting cinemas – screen 1 with 250 seats, screen 2 with 130 seats and screen 3 with 110 seats – remain popular and continue to present a wide choice of Independent films.
+Eventually in 1998 it was deemed too large and closed on 11th June 1998 with “Live Flesh”.
+It was sub-divided into a three screen complex.
+This was expensively done, to the plans of architectural firm Panter Hudspith Architects and the resulting cinemas – screen 1 with 249 seats uses the original proscenium, with screen 2 (120 seats) and screen 3 (133 seats) side-by side in the rear of the former auditorium.
+It re-opened as the Curzon Soho on 16th October 1998.
+It remains a popular West End cinema and continues to present a wide choice of Independent films.
+The street entrance now also serves as a café, while the main foyer downstairs also serves as a licence bar.

 Just login to your account and subscribe to this theater